The commutative algebra of congruence ideals and applications to number theory: Congruence ideals

 In particular, $ \fitt_c(\fp/\fp^2)\cdot \tfree{\ext^c_A(\mco,\mco)} \subseteq \eta_\lambda(M)$. \end{theorem}

-\begin{proof}[Sketch of proof] Using Theorem~\ref{th:deformation}, one can prove this result by an induction on $c$, akin to the proof of \cite[Theorem~8.2]{Iyengar/Khare/Manning:2024a}.
-The base case is $c=0$ follows from the fact that $0$'th Fitting ideal of any module is contained in the annihilator. \end{proof}
+\begin{proof}[Sketch of proof] Using Theorem~\ref{th:deformation} and Lemma~\ref{le:deformation-cot} one can prove this result by an induction on $c$, as in the proof of \cite[Theorem~8.2]{Iyengar/Khare/Manning:2024a}.
+The base case $c=0$ follows from the fact that $0$'th Fitting ideal of a module is contained in the annihilator. \end{proof}

 Under the stronger hypotheses that $A$ is Cohen-Macaulay and flat over $\mco$, one can build on ideas in \cite{Wang:1994,Iyengar/Takahashi:2021} and give a different proof of the result above by exploiting the link between the Fitting ideal in question and the Jacobian ideal of the $\mco$-algebra $A$; see \cite{Kunz:1986}.
-We plan to give details elsewhere.
 Here is a natural question that arises in this context.

 \begin{question} Does the containment $ \fitt_c(\fp/\fp^2)\subseteq \eta_\lambda(A)$ always hold? \end{question}

 This hold when $A$ is Cohen-Macaulay, by the preceding theorem.
 Given the results in \cite{Iyengar/Takahashi:2021}, it seem plausible that statement holds under weaker hypotheses, but we suspect that the inclusion will not hold in general.